mozman/ezdxf/docs/source/addons/drawing.rst

 - Using integer coordinates - the current implementation uses 1.000.000 units for the larger side of the image.
-- Using <style> elements and the class attribute to minimize repetition for element properties.
+- Using <style> elements and the `class` attribute to minimize repetition for element properties.
 - The <path> element places the path with an absolute ``move_to`` command, all following commands are relative commands that keeps the coordinate values small.

-SVG <text> element is not supported, because all text rendering is done by the :class:`Frontend` class since `ezdxf` v1.1 - the backend never gets text entities only lines, filled polygons and paths.
+The <text> element is not supported, because all text rendering is done by the :class:`Frontend` class since `ezdxf` v1.1 - the backend never gets text entities only lines, filled polygons and paths.